tv2/casparcg-cliptool/README.md

 When a video file is clicked while [manual](#manual) mode has been enabled from the header or settings page, it will instead of playing the file only load it, allowing the user to manualy start it.
-The currently loaded file will be shown with a green border and the text 'CUED'.
+The currently loaded video file will be shown with a green border and the text 'CUED'.

 As there are no difference between loading and playing an image file, clicking an image file while [manual](#manual) mode has been enabled, will simply play it instead.